danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 The combinatorial complexity of stacking these tools is barrier to entry that can cause beginners to give up before they ever write a line of code.

+Intermediate developers will often find that they know enough to configure the tools in the first place, but not enough to fix them if things go wrong.

-It's not just a problem for less experienced devs either.
-Sometimes you'll introduce a simple version mismatch during an upgrade, then find yourself [without a towel](https://en.wikipedia.org/wiki/Towel_Day) or any useful error messages, hand-editing code inside `node_modules`, wondering where your life went wrong.
+Even experienced devs struggle.
+You'll introduce a simple version mismatch during an upgrade, then find yourself stuck, without useful error messages, hand-editing code inside `node_modules`, wondering where your life went wrong.

 These experiences encourage people towards integrated tools like [Create React App][cra] and zero configuration bundlers like [Parcel][parcel]—opting to trade some control for a lower maintenance burden.
 These are good tools!
 Time spent configuring, fixing and upgrading tools is time you could have spent ideating, creating, or solving your problem.

 Most of the tools mentioned here were created to solve problems that you won't have while you're learning web development, or building a prototype, or a side project.
 The browser has matured enough that you can build a complex app without any of the above tools—or resorting to old school script tags and global variables.

 I want to share my setup for building _small projects_ that don't rely on hundreds of megabytes of development dependencies.
-There are still some rough edges, but removing the reliance on build tools has helped restore some of the joy that I first felt when starting out with web development many years ago.
+There are still some rough edges, but removing the build step has helped restore some of the joy that I first felt when I started programming.

 ## Modules
-It all starts with an `index.html` that imports a [module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) directly.
+It always starts with an `index.html` that imports a [module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) directly.

 ```html/8
 <!doctype html>